Brad-IW/gravitee-docker/README.md

 2. Open a terminal and navigate to the gravitee-docker folder.
 3. Run `docker compose up`

-    Once the compose file has finished its start up procedure the GUI will be accessible on port 8084.
+    Once the compose file has finished its start up procedure the GUI will be accessible at `localhost:8084`.

 ## Test Plan